sharma-sahil/personal-blog/_posts/2022-07-13-my-first-blog.markdown

   git init
   git commit -m "first commit"
   git branch -M main
-  git remote add origin {link to the github repository}
-  git push -u origin main
+  git remote add origin https://github.com/<github_username>/<repositoryName>.git git push -u origin main
   ```

 ### 3. Build the code using github actions
-Till now we have created a sample project and also published the code to the github repository.
-But to deploy and publish it we need to build the project first which will create static files.
+Till now we have created a sample project and also pushed the code to the github repository.
+But to deploy and publish it we need to build the project first which will generate static files.
 These static files can be deployed on any server of your choice.
-Since we are using Github Pages to deploy the code, We will use Github Actions to build project and generate Artifactories.
-This will be an automated process.
-Means the latest code will be build and deployed automatically once the code is committed to the github repository.
+Since we are using Github Pages to deploy the code, We will use Github Actions to build project and generate static files.
+This will be an automated process which means the latest code will be build and deployed automatically once the code is committed to the github repository.
 It's easy to integrate Github Actions to build and deploy code generated using jekyll.
 Follow the steps below to integrate Github Actions

 * Create a new folder in the source code with the name `.github` and create another folder inside the `.github` folder with the name `workflows`.
 * Inside the `workflows` folder create a new file with the name `github-pages.yml`.